PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 Enable under "Multi-Room", select between two options.

-	1 Remote Path - Use a remote url hosted by your server instance which is auto-detected. *http://localhost:50001/pseudotv.m3u **http://localhost:50001/pseudotv.xml ***http://localhost:50001/genres.xml
+	1 Remote URL - Use a remote url hosted by your server instance which can be selected in settings. *http://localhost:50001/pseudotv.m3u **http://localhost:50001/pseudotv.xml ***http://localhost:50001/genres.xml

-	1 Network Path - Select a shared network path same as configure on the server instance.
+	1 Network Folder - Select a shared network path same as configure on the server instance.

 ## - Channel Ordering (Numbering):